grandeurdev/examples/README.md

 # examples
-This repo contains example projects on Grandeur Cloud
+This repo contains example projects on Grandeur